idris-lang/Idris-dev/docs/tutorial/syntax.rst

     syntax select [x] from [t] "where" [w] = SelectWhere x t w;
     syntax select [x] from [t]             = Select x t;

-Syntax macros can be further restricted to apply only in patterns (i.e., only on the left hand side of a pattern match clause) or only in terms (i.e. everywhere but the left hand side of a pattern match clause) by being marked as ``pattern`` or ``term`` syntax rules.
+Syntax macros can be further restricted to apply only in patterns (i.e. only on the left hand side of a pattern match clause) or only in terms (i.e. everywhere but the left hand side of a pattern match clause) by being marked as ``pattern`` or ``term`` syntax rules.
 For example, we